 Divorce planning – Before you file for divorce, make a divorce plan.

 Do you have a divorce plan?
 You should.
-Careful planning can help you achieve your goals and we can help.
+Careful divorce planning can help you achieve your goals and we can help.
+We are committed to helping our client’s achieve their goals and divorce planning is a smart way to address a stressful situation.

-Findling law can help you make and customize your divorce plan.
-Divorce planning should include goals setting.
-We offer a free consultation to help you with divorce planning.
-Take the next step!
+There is an advantage to being pro-active and divorce planning is exactly that.
+The Michigan divorce attorneys at Findling law can help you make and customize your own divorce plan.
+We offer a free divorce planning consultation to help you achieve your goals.

 Let our exceptional legal team help you . . .,

+Divorce planning changes with your needs.
+For example a primary wage earner would plan differently than a dependent spouse.
 If you make more money than your spouse, you will likely have very different goals than if you earn less than your spouse.
 The primary wage earner typically wants to limit their financial exposure.
 If you earn less money than your spouse, you will likely want to maximize your financial gain.
+On the other hand, divorce planning for a dependent spouse includes maximizing their financial gain.

-It is generally a good idea to set goals and make a divorce plan before telling your spouse you want a divorce.
+It is generally a good idea to set goals and make a divorce plan with a divorce planning specialists before telling your spouse you want a divorce.

 The following guidelines should be taken into consideration: